 Q: What sort of boat will we travel on?

 A: We'll travel on a private speed boat.
-On most departure dates, we'll travel on Bintang Fortuna 3.
-Built in 2013, she's purpose-built for cruising Raja Ampat's waters.
-She's a comfortable 16 meters long, equipped with 4 x 200hp engines, air conditioned, fitted with comfortable seating and toilet.
+On most departure dates, we'll travel on our own Merantau.
+Built in 2018, she’s she's purpose-built for cruising Raja Ampat's waters.
+She's a comfortable 20 meters long, equipped with 6 x 250hp engines, air conditioned, fitted with comfortable seating both inside and out, and a washroom.
 The boat is fully equipped with safety and navigation equipment.

 Q: How much does the speedboat transfer cost?

 A: The transfer costs $335 in 2018.
 Of course if you are arriving/departing by liveaboard or private vessel this fee will be adjusted or waived.